 10. The following Images are not eligible for entry in to the Astronomy Photographer of the Year competition:

-- (i) photos taken before 1 January 2021 (unless entered into The Annie Maunder Prize for Image Innovation);
+i. photos taken before 1 January 2023 (unless entered into The Annie Maunder Prize for Image Innovation);

-12. Images should be submitted as high res TIFF or JPEG files and low res JPEG files.
+13. Images should be submitted as high res TIFF or JPEG files.

 - Images can be submitted to the following eight categories:

-- Where an Images qualifies for more than one category, it is up to the photographer to decide which category they wish to enter it into.
+- Where an Image qualifies for more than one category, it is up to the photographer to decide which category they wish to enter it into.

 - There are no competition categories in the Young competition.
 The Young competition will have one winner, one runner-up and three highly commended awards.

-- Young Entrants can enter The Annie Maunder Prize for Image Innovation but not The Manju Mehrotra Family Trust Prize for Best Newcomer.
+- Young Entrants can enter The Annie Maunder Prize for Image Innovation but not The Sir Patrick Moore Prize for Best Newcomer.

 2. Entry is free for Entrants who only enter images into the two special prizes and not the main competition categories.

 1. This special prize is open to Entrants of all ages.

 2. Images can be of any subject.

 3. Images must be processed by the Entrant(s) using pre-existing open source data.
 Data can be from any time period.